 The World

-The last card in the Major arcana is the World, representing the end of the current cycle.
+The last card in the Major Arcana is The World, representing the end of the current cycle.
+It signifies completion and satisfaction after a period of hard work.

-From this point she can literally move in any direction.
-She can build on this success by attempting to reach new heights or allow herself to fall back to earth and look for another way up by mastering something new.
+From this point, she can move in any direction.
+She can build on this success by attempting to reach new heights, or she can allow herself to fall back to earth, looking for another way up by mastering something entirely new.

-She is of course used to success as she is the fleet-footed, winged Goddess of victory, Nike.
+She is, of course, entirely used to success, for she is the fleet-footed, winged Goddess of Victory: Nike.

 Nike

-Nike is the Goddess of Victory, and was the only deity who accompanied Zeus in his battle against the great Typhon, fighting for supremacy of the cosmos.
-The others were too fearful to face the monster.
+Nike is the Goddess of Victory.
+She was the only deity who accompanied Zeus in his battle against the great Typhon for supremacy of the cosmos; the others were too fearful to face the monster.

-She is associated with overcoming challenges, success, and courage in the face of adversity.
-Her association with speed was not just in running, but symbolic of success often requiring quick thinking and decisive action.
-Without it you will often be too late to grasp victory.
+She is associated with overcoming challenges, ultimate success, and courage in the face of adversity.
+Her association with speed was not merely physical running; it was symbolic of success itself, which often requires quick thinking and decisive action.
+Without it, you will often be too late to grasp victory.

-Nike was strongly linked to warriors and athletes, and the wreath used to denote victory today is one of her symbols.
+Nike was strongly linked to warriors and athletes.
+The laurel wreath, still used to denote victory today, is one of her primary symbols.

 Description and Symbology

-We see the winged Goddess Nike holding two wands and momentarily stationary in space with the earth and Moon at her feet and the sun above her head.
-She has clearly reached a considerable height, symbolic of reaching the peak in a new skill or attaining a considerable milestone.
+We see the winged Goddess Nike holding two wands, momentarily suspended in space.
+The Earth and Moon are at her feet, the sun above her head.
+She has clearly reached a considerable height, symbolic of mastering a new skill or attaining a significant milestone.

-Her face is calm and serene which implies she is still, but this is not the case.
-She has one foot raised in a standard ballet pirouette which implies she is spinning.
-The cloth around her also moves to suggest the same movement.
+Her face is calm and serene, implying stillness, but this is an illusion.
+She has one foot raised in a standard ballet pirouette, meaning she is spinning.
+The surrounding cloth billows to suggest this same centrifugal movement.

-Her wings (that were presumably used to get her here) are momentarily no longer flapping.
-They are instead half closed as if to protect; she is safe because the experience and skills used to reach this height now act as a shield to things that were once cause for alarm.
+Her wings (which were used to propel her here) are momentarily still.
+They are half-closed in a protective posture: she is safe because the very experience and skills used to reach this height now act as a shield against things that once caused alarm.

 Yesterday’s Fool is today’s World, and today’s World is tomorrow’s Fool

-Recall that Nike is actually still in motion; she is turning so can move off in any direction and build upon her current position by moving sideways or upwards.
-She can allow herself to fall and land back on earth, start again on a different path.
-Her possibilities are endless from her current position.
+Recall that Nike is still in motion.
+Because she is turning, she can move off in any direction, building upon her current position by moving sideways or upward.
+She can even allow herself to fall, landing back on earth to start again on a completely different path.
+From this peak, her possibilities are endless.

-Like all of us, she will pause to savor the current victory but tomorrow is a new start.
+Like all of us, she will pause to savor the current victory.
+But tomorrow is always a new start.

 Card Symbol